 KIEV, Ukraine — All the criticism seemed empty now, silly.
 This was classic Spain, inspired and precise and piercing with its passes, impenetrable on defense, unsurpassed in this golden period of international soccer.

 With a 4-0 rout of Italy on Sunday, Spain won its second consecutive European championship and third major title in a row, along with the 2010 World Cup.
 The goals were scored by David Silva in the 14th minute, Jordi Alba in the 41st minute, Fernando Torres in the 84th minute and Juan Mata in the 88th.
 For a 10th consecutive match, La Roja did not surrender a goal in the knockout round of a major tournament.
+Their players are always the most used in fantasy soccer as people want to have the players that will get them the most points.
+If you don’t know about fantasy soccer then check out: fantasy soccer — how to play fanduel fantasy soccer – fanduel.
+The Spanish team will always be popular amongst fans.

 No previous team has won three major championships in succession.
 So the debate will grow intense about whether Spain, with its unselfish and attractive style, can rightfully be considered the greatest national team ever.